sinankalkan/CENG501-Spring2021/project_Kucukdemir/README.md

 _(Versions written in parentheses stand for the ones used during the development and testing of this repository)_

 I've tried to keep configurations the same as much as possible.
+However, there are two significant differences, which probably affect the results considerably.
-However, there is one significant difference.
-In the original paper, authors have used a batch size of 32.
+* In the original paper, authors have used a batch size of 32.
 But in this work, it is reduced to 16 due to hardware limitations.
+* The original work uses ImageNet dataset in the training phase, which contains over 14 million images, whereas the dataset I've used (i.e. COCO, 2017) contains 118287 images.

 ## 3.2.
 Running the code